How to Embroider a Sweatshirt or Hoodie With A Machine

 trim the cut-away stabilizer off

 Then, trim away the excess stabilizer from the back of the sweatshirt using small, sharp embroidery scissors.
+I like my duckbill applique scissors the best.

 This stabilizer is permanent but softens up after the first wash.